Kolín railway station: Third building

 In 1918, Czechoslovak State Railways were established and the station got a new again.
 With the independence of Czechoslovakia, the Olomouc-Prague railway became the main railway line in the country.
 The station was no longer able to serve the increasing traffic demand.
 At that time there was still the original reception building from 1845 and the newer building from 1871.
-The Ministry of Railways had decided that the Kolín railway station will have to be rebuilt to meet the new conditions.
+The Ministry of Railways had decided that the Kolín railway station should be rebuilt to meet the new conditions.

-A brand new building was designed by architect Vladimír Weiss in a functionalist style but it was built between 1938 and 1939, way after the previous plan, by Dr. ing.
+A brand-new building was designed by architect Vladimír Weiss in a functionalist style but it was built between 1938 and 1939, way after the previous plan, by Dr. ing.
 V. Mrha company at the place of the original reception building from 1845.
 In connection with the construction of the new reception building, a reception building from 1871 was also laid down and the platforms were built on an extra-level island.
 The reception building consisted of an oblong one-storey building, which was situated along the tracks.
 The larger part of the reception building occupied the central courtyard, which served as a departure hall.
 From there, the stair led to the subway to the island platforms.
 The symbol of the new railway station was the emblem of the winged wheel in which the clock was placed, it was located above the entrance.

 In the summer of 1939, the station was used for long-distance national connections from Prague Wilson Station (central) to Havlíčkův Brod and Jihlava.
 Connections with regular departure from Kolín at 8:27 and at 17:15 arrived in Jihlava at 10:24 and at 19:07.
 On the territory of the Protectorate of Bohemia and Moravia, the state railway company Českomoravské dráhy was established during the Second World War, but changing the owner was just formal.
 On 18 April 1945 Kolín station was bombed by Allied air forces.
 The freight and marshalling yards were most damaged during the raid.
 Bombing also damaged adjacent factories, especially "Draslovka" (Kalliwerke A.G.), which produced Zyklon B for usage in concentration camps.
 The station post office was also damaged.